reuniware/Metrader5_EA/March_2023_Work/TrendLinesEA.md

 # Tips

-If you press the [up arrow] multiple times then there at some time no more trendline could be drawn.
+If you press the [up arrow] multiple times then at some time no more trendline could be drawn.
 In that case, press [r] to reset the trend line at its initial state.